 After spending much of his adult life living and working on five continents, Martin Foreman has returned to his native Scotland where his creative energies are now devoted to theatre.
 In addition to two novels and two collections of short stories, he has written, produced and directed several plays and won two awards as a playwright.
-His theatre work can be seen on martinforeman.me.uk and his fiction on martinforeman.com.
+His theatre work and his fiction can be found on martinforeman.com.

 Originally earmarked for the Methodist Mission Field, David Gee discovered that ‘the missionary position’ didn’t suit him.
 He has worked in telecommunications and journalism in London and the Persian Gulf.
 He lives on the South Downs outside Brighton.